Haemophilia B: History

-Society

-In 2009, an analysis of genetic markers revealed that haemophilia B was the blood disease affecting many European royal families of Great Britain, Germany, Russia and Spain: so-called "Royal Disease".
+In 2009, an analysis of genetic markers revealed that haemophilia B was the blood disease affecting many European royal families of the United Kingdom, Germany, Russia and Spain: so-called "Royal Disease".

+Society and culture

+Haemophilia B became known as "Royal Disease" due to its presence in European families.
+Queen Victoria was a carrier of haemophilia B who later passed these onto other ruling families from Russia, Spain and Germany.